preloadAn individual arranges a luggage full of clothes.

 Can I drink on the plane?

-We get it: Sometimes, a stiff drink is the only thing that gets you through a 12-hour redeye sandwiched between the snorer who uses your shoulder as a pillow and the chatty Cathy who won’t stop raving about her trip to Thailand.
-That may just be why flight attendants serve alcohol – but they are the only ones who can serve alcohol on the plane.
+We get it: sometimes a stiff drink is the only thing that gets you through a 12-hour red-eye sandwiched between the snorer who uses your shoulder as a pillow and the Chatty Cathy who won’t stop raving about her trip to Thailand.
+That may just be why flight attendants serve alcohol – but they’re the only ones who can serve alcohol on the plane.

+So, can you bring alcohol on a plane?
+Absolutely.
+But can you drink your own alcohol on a plane?
+Definitely not.
 It’s against federal regulation to open your own bottle of alcohol on a flight or to drink alcohol that was not directly served to you by a flight attendant.
 One of the main reasons is that your flight attendants are basically on bartender duty and need to keep your libations to a safe level.
-If you’re pounding mini bottles every time your flight attendant comes around and chasing them with swigs from your flask, it can get ugly fast.
-And no one wants to be stuck in a tiny airplane cabin with that passenger (Kristen Wiig’s infamous flight scene in “Bridesmaids,” anyone?).
-Stick to what the flight attendants serve you and wait to crack into your stash until you get to your destination.

 How should I pack alcohol?

-The last thing anyone wants to discover when they open their suitcase is a pile of wine-soaked clothes or glass shards from alcohol that didn’t make it through the flight.
+The last thing anyone wants to discover when they open their bag is a pile of wine-soaked clothes or glass shards from alcohol that didn’t make it safely through the flight.
+But there’s a way to avoid this and many other travel snafus.
 Whether you’re bringing back an expensive bottle of wine, exotic spirits or local beer, proper packing can ensure your alcohol makes it home in one piece.

 What should I bring back?